Taiki Shuttle: Retirement and stud career

 On September 15, 2019, the manes of Taiki Shuttle and Rose Kingdom, a fellow JRA Champion, were mysteriously cut by an unknown person.
 It appeared that a sharp tool had been used to cut the hair, but the horses were otherwise unharmed.
 The farm filed a report with the Hokkaido Police and ceased visitation to the farm for security and investigative purposes.
 The suspect, 55 year old Kazuyo Tanaka from Kawaguchi, Saitama, was arrested the following year.

 Taiki Shuttle, along with Meisho Doto, were moved from the Versailles Farm to the Northern Lake Farm on June 16, 2021.
 Taiki Shuttle would pass away at Northern Lake Farm the following year due to old age.

-Taiki Shuttle's notable progeny include: